microsoft/coyote/docs/concepts/concurrency-unit-testing.md

 When this method `foo` executes as part of a test case, the Coyote tester will understand that it is spawning two tasks that can run concurrently.
 The tester will explore different ways of executing the tasks to systematically cover all possibilities.

-You can read more about binary rewriting in Coyote [here](binary-rewriting.md).

 ## Expressing nondeterminism and mocking